Hydraknight/AuctioneerDiscordBot/README.md

 Contains base prices of each set

 set_colors.json:
-Contains the integer value of colors for each set
+Contains the hex values of the colors for embed for each set

 Replace TOKEN at the end with your bot token or use an environment variable.